2.OA.2. Fluently add and subtract within 20 using mental strategies. By end of Grade 2, know from memory all sums of two one-digit numbers

-View full screen in your browser.
+I am remaking the ITPs so that they will work on all modern browsers and tablets.
+They will remain freely available to all without the need for a subscription.
 This ITP allows you to compare two rows of beads and to analyse the calculations they can represent.
 It can be used to promote the language of addition and subtraction, particularly the interpretation of difference.
 The ITP operates as a series of animations which show how the rows of beads can be represented by two number lines and then as a single number line with the difference indicated by a ‘jump’.

-View full screen in your browser.
 This ITP displays up to 20 coloured counters and the corresponding addition sentence.
 The number of counters you select, appear on the screen in purple.
 Click on any counter to change its colour, the number sentence also changes.
 To hide and reveal the number sentence, click on the box with the question marks.
 You can replace a number in the number sentence with a question mark by clicking on the number, and drag counters around the screen to form groups.
 Addition can be changed to subtraction by clicking on the addition sign in the box.
 Counters can be dragged into the displayed box, which you can make opaque to hide the counters.
 The ITP can be used to model addition by combining and counting, and subtraction by partitioning and taking away.
 The hide and reveal options allow you to pose questions with unknown numbers in different positions in the number sentence.
 Partitioning counters in different ways helps children to identify all sums and differences of numbers to 20.

 This game is now part of the 'Calculations' collection, which includes the following 17 games and resources: Column Addition, Expanded Addition, Expanded Addition - Place Value Counters, Number Bonds(2), Addition - Digit Drag, Missing Symbols, Column Subtraction, Column Subtraction using Place Value Counters, Counting on to find difference on a beadstring, Multiplication Grid Method, Multiplication Written Method, Ratio and Scaling Numbers, Representing Multiplication, Division by Chunking Up, Division by Chunking Down, Formal Written Division - Round Up or Down?, Short Division Writen Formal Method.